Sycee: History

 Sycees were first used as a medium for exchange as early as the Qin dynasty (3rd century BC).
-During the Western Han dynasty (206 BC – 9 AD), the Wu Zhu bronze coins became the main currency in circulation, while hoof-shaped gold ingot known as "Horse Hoof Gold" (馬蹄金) served as an adjunct currency for high-value transactions.
+During the Western Han dynasty (206 BC – 9 AD), the Wu Zhu bronze coins became the main currency in circulation, while hoof-shaped gold ingots known as "Horse Hoof Gold" (馬蹄金) served as an adjunct currency for high-value transactions.
 During the Tang dynasty, a standard bi-metallic system of silver and copper coinage was codified with 10 silver coins equal to 1,000 copper cash coins.

 Paper money and bonds started to be used in China in the 9th century.
 However, due to monetary problems such as enormous local variations in monetary supply and exchange rates, rapid changes in the relative value of silver and copper, coin fraud, inflation, and political uncertainty with changing regimes, until the time of the Republic payment by weight of silver was the standard practice, and merchants carried their own scales with them.
 Most of the so-called "opium scales" seen in museums were actually for weighing payments in silver.
 The tael was still the basis of the silver currency and sycees remained in use until the end of the Qing dynasty.
 Common weights: 50 taels, 10 taels, 5 taels, 1 tael.

 When foreign silver coins began to circulate in China in the later 16th century, they were initially considered a type of "quasi-sycee" and imprinted with seals just as sycees were.